 Our emphasis is on the positive aspects of good behaviour, the value of giving all children clear expectations and achievable targets and an appropriate focus on developing self-discipline.

-Our Golden Rules form the core rules for the school and are an expectation of the behaviour we expect from all our pupils.
+Our School Values form the an expectation of the behaviour we expect from all our pupils.

-The Golden Rules are:
+The School Values are: